 Simon informed me that Richard Cowan wrote a "law" called the Iron Law of Prohibition:

-I had not heard of that law by name, but it never ceases to amaze me how Prohibition fuels itself.
+"the more intense the law enforcement, the more potent the prohibited substance becomes."I had not heard of that law by name, but it never ceases to amaze me how Prohibition fuels itself.